Installation

 This will:

-- compile the retrieval code with MPI support,
+- compile the full tool suite with the MPI compiler wrapper,

 - automatically select